 - diced pepperoni

-Use a big mixing bowl for the yolks as all of the filling ingredients will end up in there.
-Add the ricotta, shredded mozzarella, milk, Parmesan, parsley, and pepper and mix everything well.
-Then stir in the cubed meat.
+- Mix - Add the ricotta, shredded mozzarella, milk, Parmesan, parsley, and pepper to the bowl with the egg yolks and mix everything well.
+Stir in the cubed meat.

-If all that isn't enough, we need to use one more egg for the egg wash.
-Beat it in a bowl with two teaspoons of water, then brush it onto the entire top surface of the pizza rustica.
+- Egg wash - Beat it in a bowl with two teaspoons of water, then brush it onto the entire top surface of the pizza rustica.
 This will help the crust turn nice and golden brown.

-And there you have it.
-Bake it for an hour (or longer) until the pizza rustica is a deep golden to golden brown color.
+- Bake - Bake it for an hour (or longer) until the pizza rustica is a deep golden to golden brown color.

 After smelling the aroma of the pizza rustica baking for so long, it will likely be hard to resist the temptation to dig into it right away.
 Please don't do that!
 Slicing into it when it's too warm will cause the filling, even when fully cooked, to mush out in a sloppy way.
 It needs a serious cool time in order to solidify and firm up to produce even slices.

 I recommend allowing the pizza rustica to cool for at least 45 minutes before slicing into it.
 The good news about a dish like this is that it's wonderful served warm or at room temperature.
-You can place it in the refrigerator for a bit to speed up this process without it becoming too cool.
+You can place it in the refrigerator for a bit to speed this process up without it becoming too cool.

 Pizza Rustica (Italian Easter Pie)